mbn312/parspice/README.md

 You need JNISpice installed to run the benchmark.

-Ensure that the JNISpice native library is somewhere in your library path, and set the environment variable `JNISPICE_ROOT` to the path to the JNISpice sources.
+Ensure that the JNISpice native library is somewhere in your library path, and set the environment variable `JNISPICE_ROOT` to the path to the JNISpice sources, one level above the `src` directory.
 For example, on my machine that would be

 ```bash
 export JNISPICE_ROOT="/usr/local/JNISpice"